 People who condemn, and don’t understand anyone who wants to enjoy a range of diverse experiences.

-I am often referred to as crazy or nuts because of my hobbies.
+The term whuffo has been applied to non-jumpers because they are always asking, “What for would you want to jump out of that plane?”
+I am often told I am crazy because of my hobbies.
 I like to scuba dive (with sharks), and jump out of planes.
 Some people cannot fathom doing such activities especially leaping from a perfectly good airplane.
 However, I beg to differ on the perfectly good terminology to describe the planes skydivers leap from.

 I have always been an adrenaline junkie at heart, and skydiving was just another hobby that would fuel my desire to try something new and exciting.
 Originally skydiving started out as a bucket list item.
 In 2006 I discussed the idea with two of my friends, and they also had the desire to try it out.
 We went to Skydive Greensburg, did a tandem jump, and I was hooked on the sport.
 A tandem jump is when you have a tandem master strapped behind you to your harness.
 He/She controls your skydive so that you can experience what jumping from a plane feels like with limited training.
 A couple weeks after my tandem experience I called a local DZ, and scheduled my first Accelerated Free Fall (AFF) class to work towards a skydiving certification for my A License.
 I completed level 1 and ran out of money because I was in college at the time.
 Skydiving is an expensive hobby!